mtolan2023/Pymaceuticals/README.md

 ## Pymaceuticals Challenge

+# Cancer drug analysis of Mice using Python

 Included in this repo is the Pymaceuticals Challenge, including:
   1. Jupyter Notebook Analysis file (Mouse_study.ipynb
   2. Two Data file csv's (located in 'data' folder)